microsoft/pai/docs/user/troubleshooting_job.md

 ![webportal_submit_job](../pic/webportal-job-debugging.png)

-**Note**, with debugging is enabled, the resource is resolved.To save system resource, this feature should be limited used, and shouldn't be turned on by default.
+**Note**, with debugging is enabled, the resource is reserved for several days.
+To save system resource, this feature should be limited used, and shouldn't be turned on by default.
 And once debug is completed, the job should be stopped manually.

 ### Ask helps